Gabriel-xyz/SKALE-Physics/README.md

 - Raycasting
 - Circles
 - Collision/Trigger Callbacks
+It seems to work perfectly fine if you don't need these features.

-SKALE Physics is a 2D "Arcade Physics Engine" made as fast as possible for certain types of games, not 100% realistic physics, because realism = slow.
+SKALE Physics is a 2D "Arcade Physics Engine" (for Games) made as fast as possible for certain types of games, because it has optimized physics not realistic physics.
 Primarily for topdown simulation games that need as many bodies on screen as possible (Dwarf Fortress, Rimworld).
 Those type of games do not need certain features, which allowed those features to be removed for speed:
 - AABB/Circle collisions only.
 Faster than SAT or any other option
 - Doesn't care about stacked objects looking perfect (although they still seem to look okay)
 - No joints or constraints.
 Simulation games do not often need these